shendurelab/LACHESIS/README.txt

 ACKNOWLEDGEMENTS

 Thanks to Jay Shendure for leadership, management, and many ideas.

+Thanks to Aaron McKenna for making LACHESIS available over GitHub.

 Thanks to Aaron McKenna, Qi Zhou, and Christopher Beitel for patiently helping me test LACHESIS for bugs and compatibility.